 Social media is a great way to garner support from followers.
 Not only can you build your follower list and potentially get people to vote for you, but you can also use social media platforms as a way to raise money.

-All political campaigns take money to run, no matter how big or small they are.
+All political campaigns take money to run, no matter how big or small.
 Fundraising can be one of the most challenging aspects of a political campaign, but social media makes it much easier.

 While you shouldn’t inundate your followers with requests for financial support, don’t let the opportunity pass you by, either.
 Your followers are unlikely to contribute to your campaign if you don’t ask them.